 While your mom is using her massager, reading a book, and reinvigorating her feet, why not throw some snacks her way?
 My mom changes her mind on what her favorite snacks are, but currently, she’s loving trail mix (must contain chocolate chunks – not M&Ms!).
 In the past, she’s also loved popcorn, cereal, and putting things in tortillas (

 Formerly known as PaintNite, Yaymaker is your go-to for mom’s who love wine, friends, and painting (or plants!).
 I’ve gone to numerous Yaymaker events and they’re always a blast.
-It would be perfect gift if you’d love to help your mother get out of the house and spend some time being creative.
+It would be a perfect gift if you’d love to help your mother get out of the house and spend some time being creative.

 Coloring books are a wonderful way to relax and wind down after a long day.
 My mother started coloring last year when she saw a coloring book that I had gotten as a gift.
 She now owns more coloring books than I do and has a dedicated space in the basement for her coloring hobby.
 If you get a coloring book, don’t forget the markers and gel pens.